The Pale Blue Dot reminds us how small Earth appears from deep space

 It has been said that astronomy is a humbling and character-building experience.
 There is perhaps no better demonstration of the folly of human conceits than this distant image of our tiny world.
 To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we’ve ever known."

-Alexander The Great was one of the most successful military commanders who was undefeated in battle.
-He was tutored by the great philosopher & polymath Aristotle.
-By the age of 30 Alexander III of Macedon created one of the largest empires of the ancient world stretching from Greece to northwestern India.
+Alexander the Great was one of history's most successful military commanders and was undefeated in battle.
+He was tutored by Aristotle, the Greek philosopher and polymath.
+By the age of 30, Alexander III of Macedon had created one of the largest empires of the ancient world, stretching from Greece to northwestern India.

-Unfortunately, his life was cut short and he died at the age of just 32.
-There are many myths & legends surrounding his death.
-Below is a collection of quotations attributed to him:
+His life was cut short when he died at just 32.
+There are many myths and legends surrounding his death.
+The quotations below are attributed to him, and their usefulness is in the lesson they carry: conquest does not exempt anyone from mortality.

 When Alexander the Great was invading India, a Brahmin told him, "You will soon be dead, and then you will own just as much of this earth as will suffice to bury you".